mozilla-services/docs/source/loop/apis.rst

 unregistered                             √         The called user does not have any
-                                                   registered push server endpoints. user-unknown                             √         The indicated user id does not exist. connection-failure                       √         The other user's WSS connection closed unexpectedly. answered-elsewhere                       √         When the called user has more than one device alerting at the same time and
+                                                   registered push server endpoints. user-unknown                             √         The indicated user id does not exist. closed                                   √         The other user's WSS connection closed unexpectedly. answered-elsewhere                       √         When the called user has more than one device alerting at the same time and